bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 ## Module Three
 What went well (in the context of working on the assignment) today?

+  Implementing the logistic model was relatively straightforward.

 What was particularly interesting or surprising about the topic(s) today?

+  It is really cool how the app is able to make predictions.

 What was the most challenging part of the work today, and why?

+  Everything was pretty straightforward.

 ## Module Four
 What went well (in the context of working on the assignment) today?